Shipping

 In terms of Malta shipping legislation, the registration of pleasure yachts is normally done in two stages namely, the Provisional Registration followed by the Permanent Registration.
 For Provisional Malta Registration of a yacht, certain basic documentation must necessarily be presented to the Merchant Shipping Directorate following which a provisional certificate of registration would be issued.

 Malta Provisional Registration lasts for six months during which time other documents would need to be presented for Permanent Registration.
-The six month period of Provisional Registration can be extended where needed.
+The six-month period of Provisional Registration can be extended where needed.

 Super Yacht Registration – Commercial Yachts

-The Malta Commercial Yacht Code was launched in 2006 and was developed mostly based on industry established standards, but unlike other Codes, the Malta Code brings together in one document the requirements for both yachts below 24 metres and yachts above 24 metres.
-The Code has been proving successful and has gained acceptance and recognition within the industry.
+The Malta Commercial Yacht Code (“Malta Code”) was launched in 2006 and was developed mostly based on industry established standards, but unlike other codes, the Malta Code brings together in one document the requirements for both yachts below twenty-four (24) metres and yachts above twenty-four (24) metres.
+The Malta Code has been proving successful and has gained acceptance and recognition within the industry.

 Maltese law is very advantageous for the operation of commercial yachts.
-The Commercial Yacht Code gives the opportunity to yacht owners to have their yachts registered under the Malta flag as a commercial vessel which therefore enables them to pay an annual tonnage tax on the tonnage of their yacht instead of income tax on earnings with savings made on building and operational costs.
+The Malta Code gives the opportunity to yacht owners to have their yachts registered under the Malta flag as a commercial vessel which therefore enables them to pay an annual tonnage tax on the tonnage of their yacht instead of income tax on earnings with savings made on building and operational costs.